Shaoyi-Zhang96/DataCharacter_to_Numeric_Transformation_in_R/README.md

 # DataCharacter_to_Numeric_Transformation_in_R

+Works in situations when you have a large dataset with continuous variables, character variables (yes/no, cold/cool/hot, etc).
+This saves you the time of recoding the character variables into categorical/ordinal variables for each column.

 R Script: Convert character columns to numeric categories.
 Skips continuous variables.
 Converts "none", "NA", "missing", "blank" to 0.
 Other categories start from 1.
 Perfect for quick ML data prep.